-1. Perimeter wall and fence heights shall be per City Zoning Code Section 14-16-3-19.

-2. Only split rail, rail and post, or view fencing in colors consistent with the approved colors in Chapter 5 General Regulation B shall be used for corrals or yards, or portions thereof, not sharing a boundary with any conservation area or Major Public Open Space boundary.
+- 1. Perimeter wall and fence heights shall be per City Zoning Code Section 14-16-3-19. - 2.
+Only split rail, rail and post, or similar view fencing in colors consistent with the approved colors in Chapter 5 General Regulation B shall be used for corrals or yards, or portions thereof, not sharing a boundary with on the perimeter of any conservation area or Major Public Open Space boundary.

-- 3. On the perimeter of any conservation area or Major Public Open Space boundary, only post 1.
-No extraordinary review necessary if VCRR regand wire or view fencing shall be used. - 4.
-Walls to create an enclosed area outdoors shall be 2.
-Private Commons Development requires DRB permitted that meet all of the following criteria: - a.
-Walls are attached to the main dwelling. - backs. - c.
+- 3. On the perimeter of any conservation area or Major Public Open Space boundary, only post and wire or view fencing shall be used.
+In the Rural Residential area post and wire, or view fencing shall be used on the perimeter of any conservation area or Major Public Open Space boundary. - 4.
+Walls to create an enclosed area outdoors shall be permitted that meet all of the following criteria: - a.
+Walls are attached to the main dwelling. - b.
+Walls shall not infringe on any building setbacks. - c.
 Wall materials shall be the same or complement the main dwelling and shall comply with the color regulations in Chapter 5 General Regulations B. - d.
-The total area of enclosed spaces on a lot (e.g. any combination of patio, pool enclosure, or courtyard) shall be limited to 1,000 square feet or up to 50% of the main dwelling square E. PARKING footage, whichever is greater, up to a maxi- 1.
-Parking Calculations: mum of 2,000 square feet. - tional requirements.
+The total area of enclosed spaces on a lot (e.g. any combination of patio, pool enclosure, or courtyard) shall be limited to 1,000 square feet or up to 50% of the main dwelling square footage, whichever is greater, up to a maximum of 2,000 square feet.
+[9] - 5.
+See Section II-General Standards C for additional requirements.